mulot/SubnetCalc/README.md

 Subnet Calculator for MacOS

 What's New in version 2.2:
-- Can change the VLSM Subnet Name by editing the corresponding column
+- Change the VLSM Subnet Name by editing the corresponding column
-- Add Hosts Range and Broadcast columns to the VLSM view
+- Display Hosts Range and Broadcast columns in the VLSM view
-- Add Hosts Range and Broadcast VLSM infos to the exported CSV file
+- Export Hosts Range and Broadcast infos to the CSV file